Inside the Kremlin’s Playbook: How Russian Propaganda Rewired Truth

 Since Russia’s full-scale invasion of Ukraine in 2022, the balance of propaganda tactics has shifted.
 Analysts estimate that roughly 20 to 30 percent of Kremlin messaging has returned to Soviet-style alternate reality tactics, aimed primarily at domestic audiences.
 These messages are clear, totalizing, and emotionally resonant.

-But the majority varound 70 percent remains rooted in the post-truth style, encouraging disbelief, disengagement, and internal division abroad.
+But the majority around 70 percent remains rooted in the post-truth style, encouraging disbelief, disengagement, and internal division abroad.
 This hybrid strategy allows the Kremlin to adapt its messaging based on the needs of the moment and the audience in question.

 The Globalization of a Disinformation Crisis